Christmas Tree Cake in Chocolate

 The advantage of candy coating (also known as candy melts, bark coating, or compound chocolate) is that unlike "real chocolate" it can be melted without tempering.

-You can quickly and easily melt the candy coating in the microwave, and when chilled it is nice and firm.
+You can quickly and easily melt the candy coating in the microwave (no tempering required), and then chill to firm up.

-As you see in today's video tutorial, we piped our Christmas tree leaves and branches fairly quickly, chilled for a few minutes, and they were ready to place on the cake!
-So quick and easy!
+As you see in today's video tutorial, we piped our Christmas tree leaves and branches fairly quickly, chilled them for a few minutes, and they were ready to place on the cake!

 We've used candy coating for accents in so many of our cake tutorials, including Elegant Chocolate Flowers Cake, Painted Buttercream & Chocolate Spheres, Custom Chocolate Accents Cake, Hanging Christmas Ornaments Cake, and many more.